0xTaoL/0xTaoL/README.md

-Hi I'm Tao, I learned programming in middle school to automate tasks in the popular video game RuneScape and found my passion in technology which has led me to this point today!
+Hi I'm Tao, I learned programming in middle school to automate tasks in video games and found my passion in technology which has led me to this point today!

 Fast Facts:
 - 🎓  Pursuing a Master of Computer Science @ UIUC